 Learn How to Survive an In-Depth Book Critique Without Losing What Remains of Your Sanity Writing a book is a very personal experience.
-While the thoughts, feelings and actions of each character are their own, the authors creates these things with his or her own experiences, either conscious or subconscious. this means that every time a book is written or a book is read, a piece of the author is inside that book.
+While the thoughts, feelings and actions of each character are their own, the author creates these things with his or her own experiences, either conscious or subconscious. this means that every time a book is written or a book is read, a piece of the author is inside that book.
 For that reason, receiving any sort of critique or hash words about the material can seem like a personal insult.
 The thing to remember is that critiques are meant to help you improve the material, not to insult your intelligence or creativity.

 1. Disconnect from the Material